eeditiones/cross-search/README.md

   * ODD-transformed document header [optional]
   * ODD-transformed full-text content matched [optional]

-### Umbrella app
+### Cross-search app

-Umbrella app exposes the same API endpoint, but these only trigger the search through individual apps and pass on the results.
+Umbrella app exposes the same API endpoint, but it only triggers the search through individual apps via http request and passes on the results.

-Alternative approach would be that umbrella app actually runs the search through all relevant data collections at once but this would require that all apps share the fields and facets definitions.
+Alternative approach would be that umbrella app actually runs the search through all relevant data collections at once but this would require that all apps reside in a single eXist instance and ideally share the fields and facets definitions (a mapping could be established to run tailored queries if not).

 ```xquery